 Can I even say how amazing a good old fashioned chocolate milkshake would be with the Chocolate AlmondCreme and some Vanilla AlmondMilk?
 Mental note.

 As I mentioned, I wanted to keep the ingredients simple and low in sugar.
-I used honey in lieu of white sugar and made sure not to overwhelm the blueberry compote with too much sweetness as I wanted the tart of the blueberries and lemon to pair against the sweet creaminess of the vanilla AlmondCreme.
+In lieu of white sugar I used honey and made sure not to overwhelm the blueberry compote with too much sweetness as I wanted the tart of the blueberries and lemon to pair against the sweet creaminess of the vanilla AlmondCreme.

 I wanted to create a treat that tasted special but would leave you feeling guilty that you indulged.
 One thing that I want to note is that I did use a bit of cornstarch to thicken up the blueberry lemon compote.
 I tried it with arrowroot as well and it works but I personally preferred the corn starch.
 The amount of cornstarch per serving is so minimal that it’s not something that I sweat.
 But if it is an issue for you, swap it out for some arrowroot powder instead.

-I also realize that most floats are made with some sort of soda and I don’t think this needed any more sweetness so I just used plain old sparkling water and it was perfect.
+Most floats are made with some sort of soda and I don’t think this needed any more sweetness so I just used plain old sparkling water and it was perfect.
 I’m not going to lie, I wasn’t sure how that would turn out but like I said it was perfect.
 Using any sort of sweetened soda would have made it far too sweet for my tastes.
+The sparkling water was just perfect for this float.

 Without further adieu, here it is!
 Enjoy!